tardate/LittleArduinoProjects/Electronics101/WienBridgeAudioToneGenerator/README.md

 One opamp in the LM324 is used to buffer and 100kΩ voltage divider, thus providing a stable "virtual ground" at Vcc/2 for the oscillator (VGND in the schematic).

-A third opamp in the LM324 is used to buffer the oscillator output to avoid any load inpact on the oscillation.
+A third opamp in the LM324 is used to buffer the oscillator output to avoid any load impact on the oscillation.

 The 4th opamp unit in the LM324 is unused.